ErniesProjects/septic_monitor/README.md

 ```

 Some images are built and pushed to [dockerhub](https://hub.docker.com/u/erniesprojects) to avoid building on the Pi.

+NOTE: If when building images locally you see apt errors about invalid signatures, it could be due to a date/time bug on some Ubuntu images.
+If so, you can run `make fix-seccomp2` to fix this.

 You can bring up the docker services with: